-All candidates for dentistry must undertake the United Kingdom Clinical Aptitude Test (UCAT).
+All candidates for dentistry must undertake the University Clinical Aptitude Test (UCAT).
 We use UCAT scores to select applicants for interview, in conjunction with academic performance to date.
 To register and for further information, visit ucat.ac.uk

 You will not be considered for interview if your total UCAT score falls below the third decile.

 A-level results must be achieved in one sitting over a study period of no longer than two years.

 Biology or Chemistry, and a second science (Chemistry, Biology, Physics or Mathematics)

 Further Maths, if Mathematics is included in your A-levels